sdv4/Genetic-Algorithm-for-Optimization/README.md

-# Agenetic Algorithm for Optimizatin
+# Agenetic Algorithm for Optimization
 This algorithm implements a genetic algorithm used to solve a scheduling problem as it pertains to a computer science department's scheduling of courses, tutorials, and labs to time slots.
 In particular it finds an optimal solution to a specific scheduling problem, as defined by the following hard and soft constraints:

  Hard constraints: